angusbarrett/Question3/README.md

 ### Source

-The scripts for this analysis are in `source`.
+Within the directory `rainfall`, the scripts for this analysis are in `source`.
 They carry out a two-step analysis:

 1. Combining the raw data for Melbourne and Oxford
 2. Plotting the processed data